hsf-training/hsf-training-docker/_episodes/09-containerized-analysis.md

 >
 > <img src="../fig/BeachBoys.png" alt="BeachBoys" style="width:300px">
 >
 > Fortunately, containerized workflow automation tools such as [yadage](https://yadage.github.io/tutorial/) have been developed to do exactly this.
 Yadage was developed by Lukas Heinrich specifically for HEP applications, and is now used widely in ATLAS for designing re-interpretable analyses.
-The afternoon session will give you some hands-on practice with this tool.
 {: .callout}

 {% include links.md %}